voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 **This helps with our issue of not enough time to stay informed, but [introduces new problems](/assets/article_images/2016-09-21-what-is-liquid-democracy/congressional-approval-history.png):**

-1. We may disagree with our choices of candidates, who don't always match our views.
+1. We may disagree with & distrust our limited choice of candidates.
-2. We may feel trapped by a polarizing two-party system.
+2. We're often stuck with electoral campaigns dominated more by personality than policy.
-3. And perhaps worst of all, elected politicians become huge targets for corruption. ([The President explained how](https://www.youtube.com/watch?v=e4tHW9_bb08).)
+3. If this wasn't bad enough, once elected, politicians can become huge targets for corruption, with little accountability. ([Even the President admits this](https://www.youtube.com/watch?v=e4tHW9_bb08).)

-#### Liquid democracy can solve all of these.
+#### Liquid democracy can solve all three problems.

 <img src="/assets/icon-reduced-300.png" width="120" />